Big Generator: Recording

 After three months in Carimate, most of the backing tracks had been put down but progress on the album was affected by internal problems.
 Rabin recalled a lot of partying going on and not enough substantial work getting done, calling it "a real drug time" which affected unnamed members to focus on work.
 This led to Horn suggesting they halt production and resume in London.
 For the next several months, recording took place at SARM East, SARM West, and AIR Studios in London.
 However, when the move was not enough to improve internal relations and differences in the album's direction, Rabin felt it was time to relocate the recording once more, this time to Los Angeles where he had settled, when he once entered the studio by himself on a Sunday to work, and later found it the happiest time of the entire experience.
 While in London, Horn found himself unable to finish producing the tracks as the band could not agree and ended his association with the project, adding: "It wasn't a case of being a committee.
 It was just warring factions trying to kill each other".
 Rabin later revealed that Horn's departure was also partly due to his differences with Anderson and Kaye.

 Having failed to finish the album in London, Rabin returned home to Los Angeles and completed it at Southcombe, Westlake, and Sunset Sound Studios with producer and engineer Paul DeVilliers, who was their sound engineer on the 90125 tour.
 Rabin also worked at his 24-track facility at his home in the Hollywood Hills, which inspired him to work on all future musical projects in the studio, which he later named The Jacaranda Room.
 Rabin estimated the album cost $2 million to make.
+The final production credit on the album as released read "Produced by Yes, Trevor Rabin, Paul DeVilliers, Trevor Horn".

+In 2023, Rabin admitted that completing Big Generator had "almost killed me.
+I had to salvage the whole thing and mix it on my own with no-one in the studio.
+It was traumatic.
+My stomach lining went, but I did finish the record."
+Due to the trauma involved, Rabin initially decided to quit Yes and to use the album release press conference to announce his departure, but was talked into staying in the band by his wife and by management.